darnocer/vue-portfolio-template/README.md

 - Your content will be updated from `/src/data/data.json`
 - You can update basic styling such as colors by updating the variables explained in `/src/styles/scss/abstract/_variables.scss`
 - Update `index.html` with a title and meta descriptions
+- You should fill everything out unless it's indicated as _optional_

   > If you choose not to fill out an _optional_ item, then leave it blank in `data.json` with an empty string `""`